Please read the club guidelines carefully. These exist to ensure that everyone is safe and can enjoy classes in a supportive environment.

 - Try your best to attend class whenever possible.
 If you’re carrying an injury please let me know and I can find a way to work around it.
 We’ve had students training in a limited capacity in the past with everything from broken bones to snapped Achille’s tendons….
 Just get in touch to let the head coach know in advance so something can be prepped for you.
 In the absolute worst case, turn up, grab a comfy seat, and take notes!

-- Star away from class if you’re carrying an infectious illness such as a very bad cold or norovirus.
+- Stay away from class if you’re carrying an infectious illness such as a very bad cold or norovirus.
 Follow NHS guidelines on an appropriate amount of time to take off.
 Please do contact the head coach and they can provide you with reading material to be getting on with.

 Before class starts: